bobdenotter/bolt-tweet-embed/README.md

 {{ tweet('https://twitter.com/BoltCM/status/651792096198795264') }}
 ```

-Or, if you're feeling particularly lazy, use:
+Or if you're feeling particularly lazy, use:

 ```
 {{ tweet(651792096198795264) }}
 ```

-Note: If you'd like to use this directly from the content editor, Make sure you've enabled `allowtwig: true` in your `contenttypes.yml`. for example:
+Note: If you'd like to use this directly from the content editor, Make sure you've enabled `allowtwig: true` in your `contenttypes.yml`.
+For example:

 ```
 entries: